Shopify/polaris/documentation/Tophatting.md

 ## History of the phrase

-The 🎩 emoji began its life at Shopify back in 2013 on the Admin team.
+The 🎩 emoji began its life at Shopify in 2013 on the admin team.
 When doing PR reviews in GitHub the team would always give a thumbs up if code review was good.
-This was back in the days before GitHub had the review feature.
+This was before GitHub had the review feature.
 For web UI work we realized that code reviews and automated tests were not enough, especially since the code needed to be tested in multiple browsers to confirm it rendered properly and we weren’t missing any polyfills.
 So the team quite randomly decided on:

 🎩
 💯

-Eventually we just dropped the 💯 and it was shortened to simply 🎩 which lives on today. [source: @nsimmons]
+Eventually we dropped the 💯 and it was shortened to 🎩.
+That emoji lives on today.